HaMerotz LaMillion 7: Leg 4 (South Africa → Zambia)

-For this leg's Double Battle, each team would be suspended in a net much like a silkworm in a chrysalis and had to use a saw attached to a pole to cut the ten ropes near their net.
+For this leg's Duel, each team would be suspended in a net much like a silkworm in a chrysalis and had to use a saw attached to a pole to cut the ten ropes near their net.
 The first team to cut the correct rope holding them up, drop to the ground, and emerge as butterflies would receive their next clue, while the losing team had to wait for another team.
 Teams also had to be careful as one of their own ropes would drop their opponents.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.